-3.5.2 Remedial Classes
+3.6.2 Remedial Classes

-These are offered to students who failed a subject or subjects during the previous term.
-A letter would then be sent or to the parent or guardian regarding the recommendation for remedial classes.
-These are held for 3 hours a week for specified number of weeks.
+These are offered to students who have academic difficulties in the different subject areas.
+The subject teacher for the level identifies the students to be included in the remedial sessions based on their academic performance in his / her class.
+A letter would then be sent to the parent / guardian regarding the recommendation for remedial classes.

+These are held for 3 hours a week for 6 consecutive weeks.

-3.5.3 Special Filipino Program
+3.6.3 Special Filipino Program

-The Special Filipino Class (SFC) is a modularized program designed to help the non Filipino-speaking students of De La Salle University Integrated School complete their Filipino core and applied subjects under the Senior High School Curriculum.
-The program offers small-group sessions that will strongly focus on the development of the student's macro skills in the Filipino Language.
-Contents from the regular Filipino syllabi shall be covered under the program too.

-Students will be engaged in an assessment to help the HUMSS Coordinator identify the module that would be assigned to them accordingly.
+The Special Filipino Class (SFC) is a modularized program designed to help non-Filipino speaking students of De La Salle University Integrated School develop the basic communication skill for the Filipino language.
+The program offers small-group sessions on reading, writing, speaking and listening skills as a support to their regular Filipino classes.
+Students engage in an assessment to help the Filipino teacher and the Filipino Subject Coordinator identify the module that would be assigned to them accordingly.
 The Special Filipino Modules are as follows:

-Module 1 is the Beginner's Program which deals with the basics of the Filipino language.
-This will be taken for three terms in replace of their core and applied subjects such as Komunikasyon sa Pananaliksik at Kultura at Wikang Pilipino, Pagbasa at Pagsusuri ng Iba't Ibang Uri ng Teksto, at Filipino sa Piling Larangan-Akademik.
+- Module 1 is the Beginner's Program which deals with the basics of the Filipino language.
+The acquired grade of the student in this module will be his / her Filipino grade. - Module 2 is the Reinforcement Program which works in collaboration with the current lessons in the regular Filipino class.
+The acquired grade of the student in this module will be his / her Filipino grade.

-Module 2 is the Reinforcement Program which will supersede to regular topics in core and applied subjects such as Komunikasyon sa Pananaliksik at Kultura at Wikang Pilipino, Pagbasa at Pagsusuri ng Iba't Ibang Uri ng Teksto, at Filipino sa Piling Larangan-Akademik.

 All students taking this program, regardless of the module, will still be required to attend the regular Filipino class for exposure purposes.
+The Special Filipino sessions are held after school hours on scheduled days.